justinmahar/SublimeCSAutocompletePlus/README.md

 ### Autocomplete

-Autocomplete can be triggered in coffee files after the dot operator.
-With the cursor after a dot operator `.`, press `ctrl+space`.
-This will trigger autocomplete, which will then try to figure out what you're doing and propose a list of suggestions.
+Autocomplete can be triggered in coffee files by typing the dot `.` operator or the `@` symbol (which is shorthand for `this`).
+You can also press `ctrl+space` to trigger autocompletions manually.
+The plugin will then try to figure out what you're doing and propose a list of suggestions.

-Example usage: Inside a class, you type `this.` and would like a list of the available methods and properties.
-Press `ctrl+space` to trigger autocomplete, and view the available suggestions.
+Example usage: Inside a class, you type `this.`.
+A list of the available methods and properties is presented.

 ### Goto Definition